bll123/libmp4tag/README.txt

   libmp4tag does not use any external libraries.

 Building:
-  make
-  make PREFIX=target-dir install
+  make PREFIX=target-install-dir
-  # e.g. make PREFIX=/usr/local install
+  make install
-  # if staging:
+  # for staging
-  make PREFIX=target-dir DESTDIR=stage-dir install
+  make DESTDIR=stage-dir install

 Using the mp4tagcli executable: